 The National Onsite Wastewater Recycling Association (NOWRA) is the largest organization within the U.S. dedicated to educating and representing members within the onsite and decentralized industry.
 Our members include educators, regulators, engineers, contractors, manufacturers, suppliers, service providers, and other parties in the protection of North America’s water resources and environment.
 All segments of the industry are represented on NOWRA’s Board of Directors that provide broad perspectives to promote and sustain our industry and service to the public.
-NOWRA headquarters is located in Arlington, Virginia, with local constituent groups throughout the U.S. and Canada.
+NOWRA headquarters is located in Westford, Massachusetts, with local constituent groups throughout the U.S. and Canada.

 NOWRA was founded in 1992 to educate and serve its members and the public by promoting sound federal, state, and local policies, to improve standards of practice, and increase public recognition of the need for and benefits of onsite and decentralized wastewater infrastructure.
 Decentralized systems provide effective and more affordable wastewater treatment solutions where traditional central sewerage systems might be impractical or unsuitable.
 These systems can sustainably serve a single home, a neighborhood, or an entire community including commercial and industrial facilities.

 - To strengthen and promote the onsite and decentralized wastewater industry through activities that support recognition and promotion of professionalism for industry practitioners

 - To implement best management practices throughout the industry that provide sustainable wastewater infrastructure solutions

 - To achieve greater public awareness of the economic, environmental, and public health benefits of onsite and decentralized facilities